pawelwiejkut/pawelwiejkut.dev/content/posts/how_oracle_store_data.md

 and a result of this statement is:
 {{< /highlight >}}

-Value of raw 'c2 03 17′ is : 222.
-You can check all these values and everything will look like our inserts on the beginning.
-To be more precise we are actually on „row” level of database storage:
+The value of raw 'c2 03 17′ is 222.
+You can check all these values and everything will look like our inserts at the beginning.
+To be more precise we are actually on "row" level of database storage:

 <img src="/db_oracle_char.png" width="80%" />

 That’s all for today, this is a basic knowledge related to database data save in tables.
-This knowledge is a key to understand how  indexing or compression works on the database.
+This knowledge is key to understanding how indexing or compression works on the database.